 Libraries are a terrific outlet for discovery, especially for new authors.
 In order to have the opportunity to place your audiobooks in libraries, you need to have Non-Exclusive distribution.
 This option is only available to authors who pay per finished hour for the narration.

 Glen chose Exclusive distribution, which could be a smart move in the first year of release to maximize the royalties paid.
 ACX currently pays 40% royalties under Exclusive distribution.

-Since he paid his narrator up-front, Glen can elect to switch to Non-Exclusive distribution after the first year.
+Since he paid his narrator up-front, Glen can elect to switch to Non-Exclusive distribution after 90 days.
 Section 13(a) of the ACX Book Posting Agreement states that you can write to Audible to request a change to Non-Exclusive distribution for titles produced under the pay-for-production model.
 Glen would receive 25% royalties under Non-Exclusive distribution, but he would be free to add other distributors including other audiobook retailers and libraries.
 He also would be able to sell the audiobooks on his web site and/or on CD or thumb drives at speaking engagements.

 With the finished audiobook in hand, it’s time to promote it.
 As Glen Tate explained, podcasts can be an excellent promotional method.
 You’ll find a lot more ideas on my Audiobook Marketing Cheat Sheet.

 Do you have questions about using ACX or the audiobook production process?
 If so, please leave a comment on the blog.